KamuniAkhil/minicpm/README.md

 ## Requirements

 Make sure you have Python 3.8 or higher installed on your machine.
 You will also need to install the required packages listed in `requirements.txt`.
+Your system must have CUDA == 12.1 to run server.py
 ## Installation

 1. Clone this repository or download the files to your local machine.